 Car Accident Minor Injury Settlement: What to Expect?February 03, 2021

-When you have been injured in a car accident, your ability to claim compensation will be based on your injuries’ seriousness.
+When you have been injured in a car accident, your ability to claim compensation will be based on your injuries’ seriousness, a car accident with minor injuries won’t have the same payout as a car accident with catastrophic injuries.
 Canadian law is very strict about how much can be awarded for different types of injuries and if the injured party can make pain and suffering claims.

 Understanding Car Accident Minor Injury Settlement